-Vijay Hazare Trophy 2021-22, Odisha vs Jammu and Kashmir: Probable XIs, match prediction, weather forecast and pitch report
+Vijay Hazare Trophy 2021-22, Odisha vs Jammu and Kashmir: Probable XIs, Match Prediction, Weather Forecast and Pitch Report

-Odisha and Jammu and Kashmir will lock horns in an Elite Group A game of the Vijay Hazare Trophy 2021-22 at the Dadoji Konddev Stadium in Thane from December 12, Sunday.

-Odisha have been unstoppable in Elite Group A, having won their last three games.
-They started their campaign with a win over Andhra by 63 runs.
-They then beat Gujarat and Vidarbha by three and six wickets, respectively.
+Odisha have been unstoppable in the Elite Group A with a hat-trick of wins.
+They started the tournament with a win over Andhra by 63 runs.
+Later, they defeated Gujarat and Vidarbha by three wickets and six wickets respectively.

-Odisha are currently atop the points table in Elite Group A. They will be keen to stay there as the tournament progresses to the business end.
-Their batting strength should be key in helping them bag more wins.
+Odisha are currently in the top spot in the points table in the Elite Group A and they will be keen to continue in the pole position before the tournament reaches the business end.
+Their strength in the batting department would be key in bagging more crucial wins.

-Meanwhile, Jammu and Kashmir have lost all three games they've played to languish at the bottom of the points table.
-They lost to Gujarat, Himachal Pradesh and Andhra by five wickets, 63 runs and two wickets, respectively.
+Meanwhile, Jammu and Kashmir have lost all three encounters so far and are the wooden spoon holders in the group.
+They lost to Gujarat, Himachal Pradesh and Andhra by five wickets, 63 runs and two wickets respectively.

-Jammu and Kashmir will need some collective inspirational performances to make a strong comeback, and climb up in the points table.
+Jammu and Kashmir need some collective inspirational performances in order to make a strong comeback and bounce back on the points table.

 Odisha vs Jammu and Kashmir Match Details